jacksonfdam/heroku-docker-node-alpine-example/README.md

 - Change into the project's directory -- `cd heroku-docker-node-alpine-example`
 - Create a local container using Docker Compose to mount the project's app folder from your machine to the container -- `docker-compose up`

+#### Testing

+Every form of testing except integration testing will require running non-production code within the container.
+To do this we need to install the development dependencies within the container using `docker-compose run web npm i`.
+After this point we can now run the testing tasks, however they are set-up.
+This project uses NPM Run Scripts for it's task management.
+You can run the tests using `npm test`.

 ### Deployment

 #### Requirements